marpori/rails_age/README.md

 ### EDGE Scaffold Generation**

-NOTE: the generator will only allow `:vertex` (default type) for start_node and end_node, however, it is strongly recommended to specify the start_node and end_node types manually. _Hopefully, I can find a way to get the generators to recognize and allow the usage of custom node types.
+NOTE: the generator will only allow `:node` (default type) for start_node and end_node, however, it is strongly recommended to specify the start_node and end_node types manually. _Hopefully, I can find a way to get the generators to recognize and allow the usage of custom node types.
 Thus eventually, I hope: `rails generate apache_age:node HasPet start_node:person end_node:pet caretaker_role` will work._

 ```bash
 rails generate apache_age:edge HasJob employee_role begin_date:date